Background

 Robert Banks Auditorium Asian Insitute of Technology Pathum Thani, Thailand

 Water diplomacy has emerged as an approach that enables and often provides an opportunity to evaluate ways that can contribute to finding solutions for joint management of shared freshwater resources.
 While formal diplomacy (state-to-state) is often recognized as the only substantial negotiation.
 However, such diplomatic initiatives and policy making is disconnected from the ground reality.
-People to people diplomacy at the civil society or academic level is rapidly evolving and is being considered as a game-changer in a multi-polar world.
+People-to-people diplomacy at the civil society or academic level is rapidly evolving and is being considered a game-changer in a multi-polar world.

 Objectives